geo-tp/Cardputer-Nes-Emulator/README.md

 You can place the **ROM uncompressed files** anywhere on your SD card and select them. **Avoid having folders with more than 512 items** to prevent loading times.

 When browsing your game list, you can **type the first few letters of a game’s name** to jump directly to it.
 This makes it much faster to find a specific title, especially when your library contains dozens of entries.
 You should **avoid game titles longer than 64 characters**.

+ROMs **up to 5MB can be played when flashing the firmware directly** (which covers 99.9% of all games), if you're using the [Launcher](https://github.com/bmorcelli/Launcher), it is limited to 1 MB.